alzafacon/Dynamic-Sudoku/README.md

 This is also an example of dynamic programming because the occurences of the numbers are not determined by traversing the board, instead look up tables are used.

+<strong>I was wrong about his being a dynamic program.
+This is not really a dynamic program because there is not a divide and conquer algorithm.
+SubsetSum <em>is<em> an example of dynamic programming.<strong>